Turn your business expenses into extra frequent flyer points with the Qantas business loyalty program.

 How to sign up for the Qantas Business Rewards program

 In order to join Qantas Business Rewards, your business needs an ABN and a Qantas Frequent Flyer membership.
-Your buisness also must be registered for GST or an incorporated entity.
+Your business also must be registered for GST or an incorporated entity.
 There are no annual fees for the Qantas Business Rewards program, but a joining fee of $89.50 usually applies.
 There are occasional promotions which offer free memberships for a limited time, and you can currently sign up for free.

 You will need to fill in an online form providing the following information: